majdal/modex/scratch/remoting/rpc.ws/README.md

 The protocol is currently only implemented in javascript (frontend) and Python-Twisted-AutobahnPython (backend) right now but there's no reason (with enough tests as a safety net) it couldn't be on Python-`asyncio`-AutobahnPython or in nodejs or in something else as well.

-For a related pattern, see `pubsub.ws`.
+For a different sort of communication pattern, not based on calls and responses, see `pubsub.ws`.
+For a different sort of data sync pattern, which hides the irrelevant messaging parts, see `state.ws`.

 Demo
 ====